COVID Return to Play Frequently Asked Questions

 Sundays on Finals weekends will be reserve days should bad weather interrupt finals matches

 All other grades will be played as the 35 over split innings 1 day format.
-The B1 format will not be played this season, that grade will become split innings 35 over one day games.
-This enables us to manage finals qualifications, draws and gradings far more easily this season.
+The B1 format will not be played this season.

-The top 2 grades (Norm Reeves and DeCoite) will be coloured clothing and white ball cricket including finals.
+The top 4 grades will be coloured clothing and white ball cricket including finals.

-All other grades are red ball cricket including finals.
+All other grades are standard whites/creams and using red ball cricket including finals.

 What are the restrictions and changes we know about